azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## What we have done so far:

-- We deployed several Cognitive Services using the Azure Portal.
+- We deployed several Cognitive Services using the Azure Portal and the Azure CLI.
 - We called those Cognitive Service REST APIs by using Python.
 - We trained custom machine learning models (e.g. Custom Vision) using a UI.